 You don’t need to be a doctor, nurse practitioner or other health care worker qualified to write prescriptions to violate California’s law against prescribing controlled substances to an addict.

 Note that under Health & Safety Code 11154(a), it is also a crime to prescribe a controlled substance to a patient without providing treatment to that patient.

 You can also violate this law if you simply administer or dispense the drug.4 As a result pharmacists, people who work in nursing homes and emergency rooms, and even family members or friends of addicts can be charged under Health & Safety Code 11156.

-Who is an addict under California HS 11156?
+Who is considered an addict under California HS 11156?

-Health and Safety Code 11156 defines an “addict” as someone whose actions are characterized by craving for a controlled substance in combination with one or more of the following:
+Health and Safety Code 11156 HSC defines an “addict” as someone whose actions are characterized by a craving for a controlled substance in combination with one or more of the following:

 - Impaired control over drug use;

 Example: Trisha is a pharmacist in a small town.
 An old high school classmate of hers named Rich comes into the pharmacy to fill a prescription for hydrocodone (Vicodin).

 Trisha has recently had a conversation with Rich’s wife Sarah.
 Sarah told Trisha that Rich has been taking Vicodin compulsively since it was prescribed to him for a back injury a year ago.
 Sarah also told Trisha that she has decided to divorce Rich because of his Vicodin use.

 Based on her conversation with Sarah, Trisha knows that Rich meets the definition of an addict under this section.
 If she dispenses the Vicodin to him anyway, she will be guilty of dispensing controlled substances to an addict under that law.